Abhinaw3906/ABHINAW-MATRIX/README.md

 Ensure you have the following installed:

 Python 3.x

-Required Python libraries (listed in requirements.txt) Step-by-Step Guide
+Step-by-Step Guide
 1. Generate Images
 Generate images using your preferred AI text-to-image generation platform (e.g., MidJourney, DALL-E, Stable Diffusion).

 2. Use Abhinaw Matrix
-Use the Abhinaw Matrix tool available here to evaluate the generated images.
+Use the Abhinaw Matrix tool available in GPT STORE to evaluate the generated images.
+Link- https://chatgpt.com/g/g-TETU7gI79-abhinaw-matrix

 3. Extract Data